Greening the post-Covid recovery

 Objectives of the consultation

-This inquiry issued by the House of Commons Environmental Audit Committee will consider how the post-pandemic recovery can be aligned with the UK’s climate and environment goals and the role that the UK can play in driving a green recovery internationally.
+This inquiry issued by the House of Commons Environmental Audit Committee considered how the post-pandemic recovery can be aligned with the UK’s climate and environment goals and the role that the UK can play in driving a green recovery internationally.

-The Committee is seeking evidence on the following questions:
+The Committee was seeking evidence on the following questions:

 - How can any fiscal and economic stimulus packages be aligned with the UKs ambitions on net-zero, biodiversity, the circular economy, and Sustainable Development Goals?

 - How should the policy response to the current crisis differ from the response to the global financial crash in 2008?